Semi-universality of CFT$_d$ entropy at large spin: Outline and summary of principal results

 \subsection{Relationship to the lightcone bootstrap}

-A famous result of the so called `lightcone bootstrap' \cite{Komargodski:2012ek,Fitzpatrick:2012yx} asserts that there is a sense in which every $d>2$ dimensional CFT has a free sector at large angular momentum\footnote{The lightcone bootstrap states: The OPE of two operators $\phi_1$ and $\phi_2$ with twist $\tau_1$ and $\tau_2$ has primary operators with twist arbitrarily close to $\tau_1+\tau_2+n$ for large enough spin.
-A natural question is whether this is true \textbf{every} spin after some threshold $J_*$ or whether we need to average over $J$ i.e.\!~we need to collect all the primary operators, appearing in the OPE, with $0\leq J\leq \Lambda$, and only then there exists, in this set, primary operators with twist arbitrarily close to $\tau_1+\tau_2+n$ for large enough $\Lambda$.
+A famous result of the so called `lightcone bootstrap' \cite{Komargodski:2012ek,Fitzpatrick:2012yx} asserts that there is a sense in which every $(d>2)$-dimensional CFT has a free sector at large angular momentum\footnote{The lightcone bootstrap states: The OPE of two operators $\phi_1$ and $\phi_2$ with twist $\tau_1$ and $\tau_2$ has primary operators with twist arbitrarily close to $\tau_1+\tau_2+n$ for large enough spin.
+A natural question is whether this is true \textbf{every} spin after some threshold $J_*$ or whether we need to average over $J$.
+Here averaging over $J$ means that we collect all the primary operators, appearing in the OPE, with $0\leq J\leq \Lambda$, and show that there exists, in this set, primary operators with twist arbitrarily close to $\tau_1+\tau_2+n$ for large enough $\Lambda$.
 For $n=0$, the averaged version is rigorously established in \cite{Pal:2022vqc}, and for $n\in \mathbb{N}$, it is rigorously proven recently in a remarkable paper \cite{vanRees:2024xkb}.
-We expect a stronger result to be true: for every spin $J$, we collect the primary operators, appearing in the OPE with spin $J$ and bin them in a set labeled by spin $J$.
-For sufficiently large spin $J_*$, \textbf{every} set labeled by $J>J_*$ has primary operators with twist $\tau_1+\tau_2+n$.
+However, we expect a stronger result to be true: for every spin $J$, we collect the primary operators, appearing in the OPE with spin $J$ and bin them in a set labeled by spin $J$.
+For sufficiently large spin $J_*$, \textbf{every} set labelled by $J>J_*$ has primary operators with twist $\tau_1+\tau_2+n$.
 The lightcone bootstrap for correlators in $2$d is qualitatively different, see the appendix \ref{sec:lightconeboot2d} for a brief account.}.
-More precisely, every CFT is believed to host a basic set $\{O_i \}$ of `seed primaries' defined so that the OPEs of (arbitrary numbers of) these seed primaries (and their descendants) generate the full operator spectrum of the at large enough $J$.
+More precisely, every CFT is believed to host a basic set $\{O_i \}$ of `seed primaries' defined so that the OPEs of (arbitrary numbers of) these seed primaries (and their descendants) generate the full operator spectrum of the theory at large enough $J$.
 The assertion is that products of high angular momentum descendants of any collection of the $\{ O_i \}$ are effectively free, in the sense that the scaling dimension of this product operator is simply the sum of the scaling dimensions of its components.
-From the viewpoint of the AdS/CFT correspondence, the seed operators correspond to particles in the bulk, and the non-interacting nature is a consequence of the fact that particles in high angular momentum states are typically very far from each other.
+From the viewpoint of the AdS/CFT correspondence, the seed operators correspond to particles in the bulk, and their non-interacting nature is a consequence of the fact that particles in high angular momentum states are typically very far from each other.

 Since this paper is dedicated to the study of high angular momentum configurations, and in light of the results above, it is natural to study the partition function of a free Fock space of an arbitrary collection of seed primaries and their descendants.
 Such a partition function is easy to construct (see Appendix \ref{lcform}).
 In the limit \eqref{limnew}, this partition function does, in fact, take the universal form \eqref{sn}, with an $h(\beta)$ whose form is determined by the spectrum of seed primaries.